French Alps Classic Cols

 Plane: Geneva airport can be reached from lots of different UK airports.

-Whether you arrive at Geneva Airport by train or by plane, we will have a guide to meet you and a coach is booked for 17.00, Geneva to Annecy takes around 45 minutes.
-If you are arriving earlier then you can leave your bags with our guides if you want to have a look around Geneva (you would need to get from the airport to the city) before the coach arrives at 17.00.
-If you arrive after this, then you will need to arrange your own transfer from the airport to the accommodation.
+Whether you arrive at Geneva Airport by train or by plane, we will have transfers booked from Geneva to Annecy, which takes around 45 minutes, Geneva to Annecy takes around 45 minutes.
+These transfers will be booked for 17:00 at the latest.
+If you arrive after this time, then you will need to arrange your own transfer from the airport to the accommodation at your own expense.
 There is a taxi rank directly outside the airport if you need to use this option.
 We have a group meal on Saturday night and then the cycling starts on Sunday.
-We will take your bikes over for you so that you don’t have to take them on the train or plane.
+We will take your bikes over for you so that you donโt have to take them on the train or plane.
 You can either drop them off with us in Glossop, Derbyshire beforehand or meet us on the Thursday before the tour starts as we drive down to Dover.
 We will stop near Birmingham and at South Mimms services on the M25.
 Alternatively you can post your bike to us and we will take it over for you.

 What happens at the end?